Learning Actionable Analytics from Multiple Software Projects: Introduction

 \subsection{Relationship to Prior Work}

-As for the connections to prior research, this article significantly extends those results.
-As shown in \fig{analytics}, originally in 2007 we explored software quality prediction in the context of training and testing within the same software project~\cite{menzies07}.
-After that we found ways in 2009 to train these predictors on some projects, then test them on others~\cite{turhan09}.
-Subsequent work in 2016 found that bellwethers were a simpler and effective way to implement transfer learning~\cite{krishna16}, which worked well for a wide range of software analytics tasks~\cite{krishna17b}.
-Meanwhile, in the area of planning, we conducted some limited within-project planning in 2017 on recommending what to change in software~\cite{krishna17a}.
-This current article now addresses a much harder question: can plans be generated from one project and applied to the another?
-While answering this question, we have endeavored to avoid our mistakes from the past, e.g., the use of overly complex methodologies to achieve a relatively simpler goal.
-Accordingly, this work experiments with bellwethers to see if this simple method works for planning as with prediction.
+As for the connections to prior research, as shown in \fig{analytics}, originally in 2007 we explored software quality prediction in the context of training and testing within the same software project~\citep{menzies07}.
+After that we found ways in 2009 to train these predictors on some projects, then test them on others~\citep{turhan09}.
+Subsequent work in 2016 found that bellwethers were a simpler and effective way to implement transfer learning~\citep{krishna16}, which worked well for a wide range of software analytics tasks~\citep{krishna17b}.